 To help with this, we've created a Dataform package (documentation here) that creates a clean and easy-to-use table with all the fields you'd expect.
 Adding a Dataform package to your project is as simple as adding a few lines of code.

-"How much did we spend yesterday" can then be answered with the much simpler query:
+Keeping track of your Bigquery costs and answering questions like "How much did we spend yesterday?" can be done with the much simpler query:

 select principal_email, sum(cost_usd) as spend from dataform.bigquery_compute_logs where date(timestamp) = date(timestamp_sub(current_timestamp, interval 1 day)) group by 1 order by 2 desc limit 1